 - ECRI Institute.
-(2013) Hotline Response: High Frequency Chest Compression for Airway Clearance.
-Plymouth Meeting, PA.
+(2013.)
+Hotline Response: High Frequency Chest Compression for Airway Clearance.
+Plymouth Meeting, PA: ECRI Institute.

 - Hayes, Inc. Hayes Impact Comparison Worksheet.
-High-Frequency Chest Wall Compression for Disease Other than Cystic Fibrosis.
+High-Frequency Chest Wall Compression for Diseases Other than Cystic Fibrosis.
 Lansdale, PA: Hayes, Inc.; July, 2014.

 - Hayes, Inc. Hayes Medical Technology Directory Report.
 High-Frequency Chest Wall Compression for Cystic Fibrosis.
 Lansdale, PA: Hayes Inc.; December, 2016.
-Philadelphia, PA.
+Reviewed December, 2017.

-- McCool, D. and Rosen, M. Nonpharmacologic Airway Clearance Therapies: AACP Evidence Based Clinical Practice Guidelines.
-Chest- Official Publication of the American College of Chest Physicians.
-Jan 2006;129(1 Suppl):250S-259S.
+- McCool, D. & Rosen, M. (2006).
+Nonpharmacologic airway clearance therapies: AACP evidence based clinical practice guidelines.
+Chest - Official Publication of the American College of Chest Physicians.
+129(1 Suppl), 250S-259S.

 - McShane, P., Naureckas, E. T., Tino, G. & Strek, M. E. (2013).
 Non-cystic fibrosis bronchiectasis.
 American Journal of Respiratory and Critical Care Medicine, 188(6), 1-35.